 Bone marrow cancers like leukemia and lymphoma commonly cause anemia.
 Cancers that lead to blood loss like gastrointestinal, urinary tract, cervical, and vaginal cancers can cause bleeding and lead to iron deficiency anemia.

 Next: Common pains can indicate an underlying disease.

-According to the ACS, pain may be an early symptom with bone cancers or testicular cancer.
+According to the ACS, pain may be an early symptom of bone cancers or testicular cancer.
 A persistent headache that doesn’t get better with treatment could be a symptom of a brain tumor.
 Most often, pain due to cancer means it has already spread (metastasized) from where it started.

 Unusually heavy and painful periods are a common sign of uterine cancer, and back pain can be an early sign of liver cancer.
 Many people don’t know that breast cancer can exhibit itself through back pain as well; the tumor may press backward and spread to your spine or ribs.